-Another great research about which color your add to cart button should be is this one.
+Another great research on which color your Add to Cart button should be is this one.

 7) Make your dropshipping store look like a real store and not a scammy store

-Now it’s time to make your dropshipping store look like a real store and not as a one-day scam store!
+Now it’s time to make your dropshipping store look like a real store and not like a one-day scam store!

-Below you will find some of my tips that you can take a look at to see if you did that already.
+Below you will find some of my tips that you can take a look at to see if you have done that already.

-If you have already done all these things, then move on to the next step!
+If you have already done all these things, move on to the next step!